HPCSYSPROS/CFP18/README.md

 A sample template specific to the workshop is provided here:
 OVERLEAF LINK HERE

-All submissions should be submitted electronically through the supercomputing linklings instance forwarded from http://hpcsyspros.org/submit.
+All submissions should be submitted electronically through the SC18 linklings instance forwarded from http://hpcsyspros.org/submit.
 Please submit the main document (paper or abstract) in PDF form, as well as an accompanying zip (or gzip) file.
 All reviews and comments will be available on http://submissions.supercomputing.org.
 All accepted papers and artifacts will be published on GitHub and archived with a DOI in Zenodo.

 Important Dates
 --------------------
 Submissions Open: April 9th
-Submissions Closed: August 19th (NO EXTENSIONS) Reviews Sent and Resubmission Open: September 7th
+Submissions Closed: August 19th (NO EXTENSIONS)
+Reviews Sent and Resubmission Open: September 7th
 Resubmission Closed: September 27th
-Notifications of Papers and Accepted Artifacts: October 12th Final Abstracts for Program: October 14th
+Notifications of Papers and Accepted Artifacts: October 12th
+Final Abstracts for Program: October 14th
-Workshop Date: TBA; One of the mornings of Sunday, November 11, Monday, November 12, or Friday, November 16, 2018.
+Workshop Date: TBA; One of the mornings of Sunday, November 11, Monday, November 12, or Friday, November 16, 2018

 Workshop Information
 --------------------